Parent and Child Group

 Adults and children are invited to wear slippers indoors, especially in the winter.
 Please make sure your child is equipped with wellies, rainproof clothing when its wet, warm jumpers & hats in colder weather, and sunhats when it's hot.
 Unless weather is really poor, families are encouraged to venture outside to breath out again after the more held time sharing the snack.

-The cost is £9.30 per session, payable half-termly in advance, and each group is limited to a maximum of 14 families.
+Each group is limited to a maximum of 14 families.

 If you would like to join one of our Parent and Child Groups, please contact Inga.
-You can download an application form (below) which when completed can be posted to Inga at the admin address.